KabirAcharya/RiqMenu/README.md

 ## Thanks

-- [ZeppelinGames](https://github.com/ZeppelinGames) for adding the title screen button.
+- [ZeppelinGames](https://github.com/ZeppelinGames) for adding the title screen button and audio previews.